When parents hear about infant sleep training, they often think of babies left alone in their cribs to cry themselves to sleep.

 With this program, you train your infant to associate the bedtime routine with feeling drowsy, and you do this by waiting until you are sure your baby is ready to fall asleep--even if this means starting bedtime later than you like.

-So you begin by noting your baby’s current sleep patterns (for help, see this article on
+You begin by noting your baby’s current sleep patterns (for help, see this Parenting Science article on

-Once your baby learns to associate the pleasant bedtime routine with falling asleep, you can gradually shift bedtime to an earlier hour, moving bedtime up 10-15 minutes every few days until the desired bedtime is reached (Adams and Rickert 1989).
+Because your baby is already inclined to fall asleep at this newly-appointed time, you shouldn't experience much trouble, and your baby will learn to associate the new bedtime routine with falling asleep.
+As this lesson is learned, gradually shift your schedule, making bedtime 10-15 minutes earlier every few days until the desired, final bedtime is reached (Adams and Rickert 1989).

-Other studies have tested positive routines on children, but these studies included positive routines as part of a package of other infant sleep training methods.
-As a result, it isn’t possible to say which methods had the greatest effects (Mindell et al 2006).
+Other studies have tested routines on children, but these studies parents used "positive routines" in combination with other infant sleep training methods.
+As a result, it isn’t possible to say which methods were more effective (Mindell et al 2006).

 With this approach to infant sleep training, you put your baby to bed while he’s still awake, and you lie down with him until he falls asleep.
 However, you pay progressively less attention to him each night.